DISABILITY RIGHTS NEW JERSEY v. VELEZ

-Under the agreement, over the next several years the state will provide community residential services for the approximately 300 people who have been awaiting discharge since before July 1, 2008.
-The state will also develop 1,065 new supportive housing units and other similar community settings between now and 2014 to eliminate the backlog of hospital residents awaiting discharge and prevent a recurrence of the problem.
+Under the agreement, the state agreed to provide community residential services for the approximately 300 people who have been awaiting discharge since before July 1, 2008.
+The state also agreed to develop 1,065 new supportive housing units and other similar community settings before 2014 to eliminate the backlog of hospital residents awaiting discharge and prevent a recurrence of the problem.

 The agreement settles a 2005 lawsuit, DRNJ v.
 Velez, brought in New Jersey federal court on behalf of DRNJ and its constituents by the Bazelon Center, the law firm of Pepper Hamilton and DRNJ attorneys.
 The suit challenged the illegal confinement of nearly 1,000 individuals, all of whom had been adjudicated ready for discharge from New Jersey’s four state psychiatric hospitals.
 The complaint alleged that the state’s failure to provide community services for these people violated its duty under the Americans with Disabilities Act (ADA) and the U.S. Supreme Court’s Olmstead decision to serve people with disabilities in the most integrated setting appropriate to their needs.
 The complaint also alleged violations of the state’s due process obligations under the 14th Amendment to the Constitution.